ajgorhoe/iglibcontainer/README.md

-# IGLib Container Repository
+# IGLib Framework's Container Repository

-This is an auxiliary container repository for the Investigative Generic Library (IGLib) and related software and data, used to checkout and update source code, examples, and test data for IGLib.
+This is an auxiliary container repository for the Investigative Generic Library (IGLib) and related software and data, used to checkout and update source code, examples, and test data for IGLib Framework.

 The original repository for this container is located at